microsoft/pxt-arcade/docs/hardware/adding.md

 #### 320x240 based on ILI9341 via 8-bit parallel

-On F4, this requires an 8 bit parallel interface because SPI at 42Mhz is unstable;
+On F4, this requires an 8 bit parallel interface because SPI at 42MHz is unstable;
-int this case STM32F412RE or better is required.
+in this case STM32F412RE or better is required.

-The FSMC controller on STM32F412 in 64 pin version enforces the following pin connections.
+The FSMC controller on STM32F412 in 64 pin version enforces the following pin connections:

 | Screen   | Function | STM32F412RE |
 | -------- | -------- | ------- |